zioan/pp4_GreenLocalVeggies/README.md

 ##### Acceptance Criteria:
 - Couriers can log in to a secure, role-specific dashboard.
 - The dashboard displays a list of pending deliveries assigned to the courier.
-- Couriers can update the status of each delivery (e.g., delivered).
 - The dashboard provides a map or navigation assistance for delivery routes.
 - Couriers can view customer contact information for each delivery.